Oklahoma officials suspended after getting caught on tape making racist comments, threats to journalists

 The audio was obtained by Bruce Willingham after he left a tape recorder behind following a March county commission meeting suspecting that officials violated state law by continuing to discuss business after the meeting ended.

-Both Idabel mayor Craig Young and Governor Kevin Stitt have called for the officials to resign.
+Both Idabel mayor Craig Young and Gov. Kevin Stitt have called for the officials to resign.

 “I will not stand idly by while this takes place,” Stitt said.